autonity/docs.autonity.org/content/docs/concepts/architecture/_index.md

 - Application layer: protocol smart contracts:
 	- **Autonity Protocol Contract** implementing protocol primitives for governance, tokenomics, liquid staking, and staking rewards distribution.
 	- **Liquid Newton** contracts for validator-specific liquid stake tokens.
+	- **Autonity Oracle Contract** implementing protocol primitives for computing median price data and managing the set of currency pairs for which Autonity's oracle network provides price data.

-	Autonity Protocol smart contracts are part of the client binary. _Liquid newton_ smart contracts are deployed on validator registration.
+	Autonity Protocol and Oracle smart contracts are part of the client binary. _Liquid newton_ smart contracts are deployed on validator registration.

 - Consensus layer: blockchain consensus provided by the **Proof of Stake Tendermint BFT** protocol.
 Blocks are proposed by validators and selected by the committee for inclusion in the blockchain, with finality.
 The consensus mechanism enables dynamic committee selection using a stake-weighting algorithm, maximising the amount of stake securing the system.
 - Communication layer: peer-to-peer networking in the **communication layer** is extended with new block and consensus messaging propagation primitives, to enable the gossiping of information among validators and participant nodes.

 ## Autonity Protocol Contract
 The contract implementing much of the Autonity protocol extensions, including primitives for governance, staking, validators, consensus committee selection, and staking reward distribution.

 The Autonity Protocol Contract is deployed at network genesis using the null or 'zero' account address `0x0000000000000000000000000000000000000000` as the [deployer](/reference/api/aut/#deployer) address.
 The protocol contract's account address is computed at contract creation using the standard Ethereum practice for contract account creation: derived from the account address of the creator and the count of transactions sent from that account.
 As these are constant (the `0` address and an account nonce always equal to `0`) the Autonity Protocol Contract address for a network is deterministic and will always be `0xBd770416a3345F91E4B34576cb804a576fa48EB1`.

 The contract stores [protocol parameters](/reference/protocol/) that specify economic, consensus, and governance settings of an Autonity network.
 Protocol parameters are initialised at network [genesis](/reference/genesis/) in the genesis state provided by the client's config for connecting to public Autonity networks, or a custom [genesis configuration file](/reference/genesis/#genesis-configuration-file) if running a local development network.